wykwit/epnel/README.md

  - `^` - disjunction (xor)
  - `&` - conjunction (and)
  - `=` - equation (is equal to?)
- - `.` - assignment operator

 > Comparison operators return boolean types.

 > Logical operators work either on number's bits or booleans.

-> The assignment binds a value to a name and returns a value of the second argument.
-This means you can also rebind the value of numbers.

 ### conditionals
 Conditional takes three arguments: (test, then, else).
 If "test" evaluates to True, then the "then" branch is executed.
 Otherwise the "else" branch is executed.
  - `?` - conditional

+### assignments
+The first argument for each assignment operator is a name.
+Names are also expressions and will be evaluated before assignment.
+The only restriction is that you can't bind to any reserved keywords.
+ - `.` - variable assignment
+ - `,` - function assignment

+The variable assignment takes two arguments: (name, expression).
+"Expression" is evaluated and it's value is bound to the name.

+The function assignment takes three arguments: (name, definition, expression).
+"Definition" is an expression, which isn't evaluated until the "name" is called.
+Whenever a call to "name" appears it will evaluate the function definition expression and return it's new value.
+"Expression" is the return value of the function assignment.

+> Assignments bind values or expressions to names.
+This means you can also change the behaviour of numbers.

 ### booleans
 You can produce booleans using comparison operators.
 True is equal to 1 and False is equal to 0.
-The boolean primitive evaluates to False.
+The boolean primitive evaluates to False (and is immutable).
  - `!` - boolean (false)

 ### numbers
+or as some would say: literals
+#### decimals
 Decimal numbers are composed of digits or passed around as variables.
-The variable name can be anything which is not an operator.
 The default value for any variable is zero: 0 or False.

+#### names
+The variable name can be anything which is not a language keyword.
+If name is an expression it is evaluated and the result is used as a literal name.
-You can use the assignment operator to bind names with values.
+You can use the assignment to bind names with values.

+### expressions
+Expressions are evaluated either to numbers or booleans.
+Everything is an expression.

 ## inspiration
 [Polish Notation](https://pl.wikipedia.org/wiki/Notacja_polska) was the inspiration to write this language, therefore I name the language "epnel".